 sugar, and dairy products.
 The U.S. average tariff on agriculture imports at 12 percent is much lower than the global average tariff of 62 percent on similar products.
 That tariff disparity makes the United States particularly vulnerable to unfairly traded agriculture products and import surges.
 The ITC is increasingly dealing with trade remedy cases that involve agriculture products.
 There are currently 18 antidumping orders and 8 pending investigations covering agriculture products.
-Additionally, the "peace alone" with the European Union is set to expire in 2003, which will open the door clause" with the European Union is set to expire in 2003, which will open the door to agriculture subsidies cases between the United States and Europe.
+Additionally, the "peace clause" with the European Union is set to expire in 2003, which will open the door to agriculture subsidies cases between the United States and Europe.